TS State of Maine

-TS State of Maine is the training ship of Maine Maritime Academy.
+TS State of Maine is the former training ship of Maine Maritime Academy.
 Originally commissioned by the United States Navy as USNS Tanner (T-AGS-40), the ship assumed her present name and role in June 1997.
+It served as the training ship of Maine Maritime Academy from 1997 until its final training cruise in summer 2024, when it was replaced by the new State of Maine (NSMV 3), a purpose-built National Security Multi-Mission Vessel.